mattwhyy/MoreDemons/about.md

 But are **Tidal Wave** and **Acu** the same difficulty?
 I think not!
 Want to change that?
 This mod is here for you!

+- The mod is based on the now-unmaintained **Grandpa Demon** mod, with improvements, additional features, and updated support.

 ## Features
 - Up to **6 new demon difficulties** above Extreme Demon!
 - Demon List integration!